Hook Echo

 “You’re sick, K-O,” Anarchy said, standing up and taking a pleading step forward, “You’ve gotten so fucking thin, and now this…Please, let me take you to a hospital.”

-Kohao stepped backwards to stay out of Anarchy’s reach, and shook his head sharply.
+Kato stepped backwards to stay out of Anarchy’s reach, and shook his head sharply.

 “No, I’m not,” he said with a liar’s defiance, “I haven’t.
 We have a show in three days, anyway.
 I’m not fucking that up, not after we had to cancel everything last year!
 I’m fine, I’m good.”

-Kohao was painfully aware he was lying through his teeth.
-He had felt his heart struggling to keep pace with the ways he was running his body into the ground; he knew exactly why he could no longer keep warm even when standing in full sun, why his hair had started falling out and his bruises failed to fade—and he knew why Storm had tipped Anarchy off.
-His breakdown in front of her hadn’t been intended as a cry for help—the opposite, really—but it had apparently functioned as one, and Kohao straightened his back in an effort to seem stronger, more stable.
+Kato was painfully aware he was lying through his teeth.
+He had felt his heart struggling to keep pace with the ways he was running his body into the ground; he knew exactly why he could no longer keep warm even when standing in full sun, why his hair had started falling out and his bruises failed to fade—and he knew why Anjali had tipped Anarchy off.
+His breakdown in front of her hadn’t been intended as a cry for help—the opposite, really—but it had apparently functioned as one, and Kato straightened his back in an effort to seem stronger, more stable.

 “You’re not fine,” Anarchy said, unfooled.
 “Stop saying you’re fine.
-I don’t give a shit about the concert; we could cancel it, it literally doesn’t matter—
+I don’t give a shit about the concert; we could cancel it, it literally doesn’t matter—”

-Kohao turned tail and fled back to his bedroom, pretending his venom was warranted, pretending it was heartfelt; pretending, desperately pretending, that the sound he heard across the hall was anything but his best friend crying, helpless, into his hands.
+Kato turned tail and fled back to his bedroom, pretending his venom was warranted, pretending it was heartfelt; pretending, desperately pretending, that the sound he heard across the hall was anything but his best friend crying, helpless, into his hands.